pzmarzly/cloudy/README.md

 ## TODO

+- automatically send new files (right now `rsync` is run on every `cloudy` invocation, but nobody would like to reset X11 programs when they want to push new files.
+Workaround: `cloudy cmd true` to push files)
 - add option to use `mosh`
 - search parent directories for `.cloudy-server-running`
 - global `.cloudy-server-running` database as an option